 Something (dare we say it?) like monday.com and its customizable, code-free workflow templates:

 Keep an eye out for tools that offer comprehensive libraries of pre-built workflow templates.

 Not only does this speed up the process of building digital workflows, it also offers a straightforward solution for the less tech-savvy members of your team.

-To build customized workflows, look for a workflow management software with a drag-and-drop editor rather than something that requires complex coding.
+To build customized workflows, look for a workflow or project management software with a drag-and-drop editor rather than something that requires complex coding.